 In Riley v.
-California, the police searched the defendant’s cell-phone without a warrant after he was lawfully arrested.
+California, the police searched the defendant’s cell phone without a warrant after he was lawfully arrested.
 The defendant had been pulled over for expired tags, and during the stop, the police found weapons in the car.
-The defendant was arrested, and the police searched defendant’s smart-phone, which linked him to a shooting.
+The defendant was arrested, and the police searched the defendant’s smartphone, which linked him to the shooting.
 The evidence found in the phone led to an attempted murder conviction.

-The California appeals court found that the evidence used at defendant’s trial was allowed because no warrant was required.
-Because defendant was lawfully arrested, the search was lawful.
-Defendant’s lawyers argued that a cell-phone is able to store an infinite amount of information, and is like a computer.
-Why should a cell-phone be treated differently than a computer?
+The California appeals court found that the evidence used at the defendant’s trial was allowed because no warrant was required.
+Because the defendant was lawfully arrested, the search was lawful.
+The defendant’s lawyers argued that a cell phone is able to store an infinite amount of information, and is like a computer.
+Why should a cell phone be treated differently than a computer?